HauShianChin/HauShianChin/README.md

 # Profile

 4th year computer engineering student at Victoria University of Wellington, heavily invested in developing and diversifying myself as a future engineer.
 Take initiative through trying new things and creating challenges.
 Currently doing my honours project which aims to produce a quantitative model of the Eight360's NOVA.
-Recently developed an algorithmic trading system with a mean win-rate of 71% using engineering strategies and would like to apply my understanding of control systems, computer science, and electronics to the technology industry
+Recently started developing an algorithmic trading system with a mean win-rate of 71% using engineering strategies and would like to apply my understanding of control systems, computer science, and electronics to the technology industry.
+Due to NDAs and IP agreements some of the projects mentioned will not be available on Github.

 # Vision